karaul/fitplotter/README.md

 [fit-file-parser](https://github.com/jimmykane/fit-parser) by Dimitrios Kanellopoulos.
 This  was taken and modified to get it working with HTML5 but with http static server.

 [BackFitClientSide](https://github.com/gfmoore/BackFitClientSide) by Gordon Moore who demonstrated how to work without a server

+[Sarah Lucke](https://github.com/SarahLucke) who explained me how to make an online fitplotter version based on the github repository

 Thanks are to CanvasJS and Leaflet libraries for smooth work of the application.